mikakatua/eks-workshop/README.md

 * Migrate the `carts` component to use the fully managed Amazon DynamoDB (leveraging EKS Pod Identity)
 * Retrieve the database credentials in the `catalog` deployment from AWS Secrets Manager (using the External Secrets Operator)
 * Add Pod Security Standards (PSS) restricted profile to the `assets` namespace
+* Add Network Policies to the frontend application components
+* Migrate the `catalog` MySQL database to Amazon RDS for MariaDB and add a Pod Security group

 ## Clean up
 ```bash